Wright Chemical Corporation

 Current Site Status

-The Wright Chemical Corporation site includes an area where an acid manufacturing facility and a fertilizer manufacturing facility have operated since the 1880s.
+The Wright Chemical Corporation site is a currently operating facility manufacturing hexamine, formaldehyde, organophospates and specialty chemicals.
+In the past, the facility operated an alum plant and was the site of former sulfuric acid manufacturing facilities and a former phosphate fertilizer manufacturing facility, which began operationin the 1880s.
 EPA placed the site on the National Priorities List (NPL) in 2011 because of contaminated ground water, surface water, soil, sediment and aquatic biota resulting from facility operations.
-EPA and the North Carolina Department of Environment and Natural Resources (NCDENR) have investigated site conditions.
-EPA is undertaking additional studies at the site to understand the type, source and extent of contamination before issuing a cleanup plan for the site.
+EPA and the North Carolina Department of Environment and Natural Resources (NCDENR) have investigated site conditions..
+EPA recently entered an agreement with the responsible parties to conduct an investigation (Remedial Investigation) and evaluate cleanup options.

 The 758-acre site is located next to Livingston Creek, a tributary of the Cape Fear River, approximately one mile southeast of Riegelwood in Columbus County, North Carolina.
 The site includes two properties: a 720-acre northern property and a 38-acre southern property.
 A railroad corridor separates the northern and southern properties.
 The northern property includes two manufacturing plants, several impoundment ponds, two spray irrigation fields, a waste pile, two former sulfuric acid plants and two unlined lagoons, which make up Wright Chemical Corporation’s 45-acre manufacturing facility.
 The southern property formerly included a phosphate fertilizer manufacturing operation.
 Currently, the southern property is vacant.
 Livingston Creek includes a wetland area and a fishery.
 Undeveloped forested land surrounds the site.
 Rural residential areas are located southeast and northwest of the site.
 The site’s broader surroundings include industrial and rural agricultural areas.